Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 1. Dual-channel performance issues

-To increase the total data transmitted between the RAM and CPU, the total bandwidth is increased by using dual and sometimes quad-channel memory.
-All these channels can be utilized simultaneously to read and write data from and to the memory.
-The only requirement is that you should have connected at least two memory sticks each to the different memory slots with different memory channels.
+To increase the total data transmitted between the RAM and CPU, dual- and sometimes quad-channel memory is used.
+All these channels can be used simultaneously to read and write data to and from the memory.
+The only requirement is that you should have connected at least two memory sticks to each of the different memory slots with different memory channels.

 Flex Mode (Asymmetric Dual-Channel)

-All the computer that work fine using different RAM frequencies enters the flex mode where the system recognizes the lowest performance and uses it for all the other RAM modules.
+All the computers that work fine with different RAM frequencies enter flex mode, where the system recognizes the lowest-performing RAM module and uses it for all the other RAM modules.
 For example, if you have installed one 16 GB RAM with 3200 MHz and one 16 GB stick with 2400 MHz frequency, the system will use and run 32 GB of RAM at 2400 MHz.

 Flex mode also works with the RAM of different sizes.
 Because a similar size of RAM sticks is important for the dual-channel memory to work, the flex mode uses the different capacities of RAM pretty smartly.
 For example, if you have installed one 8 GB RAM with 3200 MHz and one 16 GB stick with 2400 MHz frequency, the matching storage space (8+8) will be set at 2400MHz in dual-channel.
 The remaining 8GB from the 16GB RAM stick will be used in the single-channel mode.